ThomasBerrett/ThomasBerrett.github.io/index.md

       <div style="clear: both;" id="main">
          <h2>About me</h2>
          <p id="about">
-           I am currently a postdoctoral researcher at <a href="https://www.ensae.fr/en/">ENSAE ParisTech</a> supervised by Prof. <a href="www.crest.fr/pagesperso.php?user=3096/">Cristina Butucea</a>.
+           I am currently a postdoctoral researcher at <a href="https://www.ensae.fr/en/">CREST, ENSAE, Institut Polytechnique de Paris</a> supervised by Prof. <a href="www.crest.fr/pagesperso.php?user=3096/">Cristina Butucea</a>.
 Until August 2019 I was postdoctoral researcher supervised by Prof. <a href="https://www.statslab.cam.ac.uk/~rjs57/">Richard J. Samworth</a>, in the <a href="http://www.statslab.cam.ac.uk/" title="http://www.statslab.cam.ac.uk/">Statistical Laboratory</a>, a subdepartment of the Department of Pure Mathematics and Mathematical Statistics at the University of Cambridge, and was affiliated with the <a href="https://www.statscale.org/" title="https://www.statscale.org">StatScale</a> programme.
 In September 2017 I defended my PhD thesis which I worked on under the supervision of Prof Richard J. Samworth. <br><br/>

 	  My research interests are mainly in developing statistical theory and methodology in nonparametric settings.
 Problems I have worked on include the estimation of entropy and other functionals, (conditional) independence testing and classification.
 I am also particularly interested in the application of nearest neighbour methods and permutation tests.
          </p>